willbowden/iUROP-live-speedband-tool/README.md

    2. You may use other authentication options if you desire, but you would need to change the frontend to accomodate it.
 4. Run `amplify push` which will build the necessary resources for auth in the cloud.

+# 4. Install the AWS SAM CLI

+Follow [these instructions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) to install the CLI on your machine.

-# 3. Update the SAM YAML
+# 5. Update the SAM YAML

 The `template.yaml` file in this repo under `/backend` will allow you to deploy the necessary infrastructure to AWS with a few commands using AWS' Serverless Application Model.
 In order to configure it to work with your AWS account, however, we need to update a few fields.